Editorial

 trick some years ago when we lived in a house where the very small front garden

-was part of a windy corridor.
+was on a road down which the wind whistled regularly.
 I'd put baskets up which would do fine until the first

 windy day which would spin them back and forth breaking the growth and setting them